ianhellstrom/rtfd/source/sql/indexes.rst

 Oracle is smart but you cannot expect it to do everything for you: not even state-of-the-art computer algebra systems like Mathematica and Maple can simplify all crazy expressions you can think of.

 The power of function-based indexes lies in the fact that often your applications have to filter for bits and pieces of data that are already available but normal indexes cannot be used, which often happens because of conversion, mathematical, and string-manipulation functions, in particular ``SUBSTR()`` and  ``LOWER()`` or ``UPPER()``.
-Suppose you have a sudden, inexplicable urge to behave like a business analyst and you want to generate a report of the average temperature of all products with an expiration date of products in your fridge for a particular ISO workweek; if you think this is an odd request then please replace temperature with amount, expiration date with the date of the transaction, and the fridge with a sales table.
+Suppose you have a sudden, inexplicable urge to behave like a business analyst and you want to generate a report of the average temperature of all products with an expiry date of products in your fridge for a particular ISO workweek; if you think this is an odd request then please replace temperature with amount, expiry date with the date of the transaction, and the fridge with a sales table.

-You create the following function-based index: ``CREATE INDEX ix_workweek ON fridge ( TO_CHAR(expiration_date, 'IW') )``.
+You create the following function-based index: ``CREATE INDEX ix_workweek ON fridge ( TO_CHAR(expiry_date, 'IW') )``.
-If you now use a clause like ``WHERE TO_CHAR(expiration_date, 'IW') = '20'``, you can see all products with an expiration date in workweek twenty using the index ``ix_workweek``; the single quotes in the ``WHERE`` clause are included because the resulting expression is of type ``VARCHAR2``.
+If you now use a clause like ``WHERE TO_CHAR(expiry_date, 'IW') = '20'``, you can see all products with an expiry date in workweek twenty using the index ``ix_workweek``; the single quotes in the ``WHERE`` clause are included because the resulting expression is of type ``VARCHAR2``.
 Avoid implicit conversions as much as possible; not because of the almost negligible conversion performance penalty but because you rely on Oracle to do it right in the background *and* it is considered bad style!

 Imagine you have created a function-based index on a certain concatenation of columns, for instance ``manufacturer || '''s ' || product``, then you can use that exact expression in the ``WHERE`` clause.